sarajw/StaticSvelteKitBlog/src/routes/posts/100days.md

 Already 10% done?

 I have a blog!
 A static one!
 Built with @sveltejs!
-Temporary site is here: https://pensive-murdock-678461.netlify.app
+Temporary site is here: ~~pensive-murdock-678461.netlify.app~~<br> *link no longer functional*

 The design is… hm.
-Trying to harmonise it with http://sarawallen.com.
+Trying to harmonise it with [sarawallen.com](http://sarawallen.com).
 Very Under Construction 🏗️👷

 With thanks to @jjcollinsworth :)